AradhyaStuti/NexusMeet-Encrypted-Real-Time-Communication-Platform/README.md

 ```
 browser ──WebSocket──▶ Express + Socket.IO ──▶ MongoDB (users, history)
-   │                        │                         │
+   │                        │
-   │ (P2P or SFU)          ├── mediasoup workers      ├── Redis (room state)
-   │                        │   (1 per core, max 4)   │   (optional, in-memory fallback)
+   │ (P2P or SFU)          ├── mediasoup workers (1 per core, max 4)
+   │                        ├── Redis (room state write-through + Socket.IO adapter)
    └──STUN/TURN────────────┘
 ```

-**design decisions and why:**
+**design decisions and tradeoffs:**

 - **Dual-mode media (P2P + SFU):** P2P mesh is simpler but scales O(n^2) — every participant sends to every other. mediasoup SFU breaks that: one upload per person, server fans out.
-I implemented both because mediasoup requires a native binary that doesn't run everywhere, so P2P is the universal fallback.
+I implemented both because mediasoup requires a native C++ binary that doesn't run everywhere, so P2P is the universal fallback.
 The frontend checks `/api/v1/sfu-status` before joining and picks the right mode automatically.

 - **In-memory Maps as source of truth, Redis as write-through cache:** Socket.IO event handlers are synchronous — making every room lookup `await redis.hGet(...)` would add latency to every signaling message.
-So in-memory Maps handle the hot path, and Redis mirrors state for horizontal scaling.
-The tradeoff: if Redis silently fails (`.catch(() => {})`), instances can drift.
-In a real production setup, I'd flip this — Redis as primary, in-memory as cache — and add failure monitoring.
+So in-memory Maps handle the hot path, and Redis mirrors state via the `@socket.io/redis-adapter` for cross-instance event broadcasting.
+Redis write failures are logged (not silently swallowed), but the in-memory Maps remain the authority.
+For true horizontal scaling, this would need to be inverted — Redis as primary, in-memory as cache.

+- **SFU worker auto-restart:** If a mediasoup worker process dies, it's replaced after a 2-second delay.
+Existing rooms on that worker are lost, but new rooms get a healthy worker.
+No manual intervention needed.

 - **Waiting room with host promotion:** First joiner becomes host.
 Others wait.
 If the host disconnects, the next participant auto-promotes and gets the waiting list.
 If the room empties while people wait, they get rejected (no orphaned waiters).

+- **Reconnection recovery:** Socket.IO event listeners are registered once (not inside the `connect` handler), so reconnects don't create duplicate listeners.
+On reconnect, stale P2P connections are cleaned up and the client re-emits `join-call` to rejoin the room.

 - **Component architecture:** The frontend `VideoMeet` was a 668-line monolith.
 Split into 6 focused components (PreJoinLobby, WaitingScreen, RejectedScreen, VideoGrid, ChatPanel, MeetingControls) with VideoMeet as the state orchestrator.